 This post may contain affiliate sales links.
 Please read my disclosure policy.

-These Chocolate Cupcakes with delicious rich chocolate buttercream frosting are a fabulous dessert, special occasion treat, or birthday surprise.
+This Chocolate Cupcakes Recipe with Buttercream Frosting Recipe is a fabulous dessert, special occasion treat, or birthday cupcakes.
 Made with simple pantry ingredients, you will fall in love with this recipe.
 Based on my Perfect Chocolate Cake recipe and topped with my Chocolate Frosting.

 I have been testing and testing chocolate cake recipes like there was no tomorrow several weeks ago (much to my chocoholic husband’s delight) and I’m so happy to report that I’ve got a perfect Classic Chocolate Cupcake recipe that is epically delicious that truly will never get old.
 There really is nothing better than perfectly moist and soft chocolate cake with homemade chocolate buttercream frosting.
 While I usually prefer a vanilla, red velvet or even an Italian Cream Cake (hello pecans and coconut!), I will never turn down chocolate, especially if it’s this recipe.
-I hope you love it as much as we have come to love it!
+I hope you love these cupcakes with easy buttercream frosting as much as we have come to love it!
+Plan to make them for your next birthday party!

 Main Ingredients Needed